 Inevitably, we are seeing the best and the worst of human nature displaying itself to both the benefit and detriment of others.

-Over the next few posts, I shall try to share my thoughts and fears on where we stand now.
-All of us are suffering from confusion and shock about the virus itself and how we can change our daily lives to make it through this terrible time.
+All of us are probably suffering from confusion and shock about the virus itself and how we can change our daily lives to make it through this terrible time.
 How will we cope with self isolation and the closure of shops and leisure facilities?
 What should we do if we are feeling ill, and if we are, how do we know if it is coronavirus or just a cold?

 In the meantime, keep a MINIMUM of two metres from others and don’t go out unless it is really necessary.